-I have over two decades of experience working in law, government, legal non-profit, legal academia, and legal regulatory sectors, and I have built relationships across what is now known as Canada with Indigenous nations, organizations, and individuals, as well as with non-indigenous professionals and academic partners, where we collaborate on a number of decolonizing and reconciliation programs and initiatives.
+I have over two decades of experience working in law, government, legal non-profit, legal academia, and legal regulatory sectors, and I have built relationships across what is now known as Canada with Indigenous nations, organizations, and individuals, as well as with non-Indigenous professionals and academic partners, where we collaborate on a number of decolonizing and reconciliation programs and initiatives.

-Denise Webb: Decarceration and Health: Breaking Down Barriers for Systemic Change.
-Built off a report I completed that was published by the National Collaborating Centre for Indigenous Health in 2024, titled Barred: Over-incarceration of Indigenous People, and Canada's criminal legal system, the health implications, and opportunities for decarceration.
+Denise Webb: Thank you, Andrea.
+Decarceration and Health: Breaking Down Bars for Systemic Change builds off a report I completed that was published by the National Collaborating Centre for Indigenous Health in 2024, titled Barred: Over-incarceration of Indigenous People in Canada's criminal legal system, the health implications, and opportunities for decarceration.
 The report was intended to help inform the public health crisis pertaining to the over-incarceration of First Nations, Inuit and Métis people in Canada's criminal legal system.
 It also explores avenues to decarceration through community-based justice alternatives, including diversion programs, Indigenous courts, and Indigenous-lead healing lodges.

 Over incarceration has both immediate and far-reaching negative health impacts, and is a determinant of health.
-This podcast miniseries is an opportunity to listen and learn from experts in the field and those with lived experiences working in the criminal legal system, about what changes are needed, and how indigenous laws and legal principles can be respected and upheld to support Indigenous-lead and distinct justice systems.
+This podcast mini-series is an opportunity to listen and learn from experts in the field and those with lived experiences working in the criminal legal system, about what changes are needed, and how Indigenous laws and legal principles can be respected and upheld to support Indigenous-led and distinct justice systems.

-I am incredibly thankful to Andrea, who graciously agreed to support the NCCIH by leading and guiding this miniseries; for sharing her knowledge, legal expertise, and passion for this topic.
-It is an honor to have you here, Andrea.
+I am incredibly thankful to Andrea, who graciously agreed to support the NCCIH by leading and guiding this mini-series; for sharing her knowledge, legal expertise, and passion for this topic.
+It is an honour to have you here, Andrea.